 Style & Comfort:

-The Jabra Elite 85h’s are extremely comfortable as an over-the-ear wireless headphone.
+The Jabra Elite 85h’s are extremely comfortable as an over-the-ear wireless headphones.
 They have plush ear cups that can fit around any ear.
 The ear cups are a bit bulky, but they need to be in for their 40mm drivers and to ensure full noise cancellation.
 Their comfortable fit makes them great for all-day wear.

 One noted issue on the fit is that the headband may not extend far enough for those with larger head sizes.
 The headphones are available in three colors: black, gold/beige, and navy blue.